Top 5 Reasons Why Donors Stop Giving

 Most high net worth donors derive great satisfaction and fulfillment from their charitable giving.
 In this context, satisfaction relates to the perception that these donors have about the outcomes and effects of their charitable activity, while fulfillment relates to the feelings that their charitable activity engenders.

 Wealthy donors are becoming much more strategic in terms of giving both their time and money.
 “The majority of these donors relied on a strategy to guide their giving and focused their giving on particular causes or geographical areas,” the research found.
-“In addition, fewer high net worth donors gave spontaneously in response to a need and a greater proportion funded nonprofit general operations.”
+“In addition, compared with 2009, fewer high net worth donors gave spontaneously in response to a need and a greater proportion funded nonprofit general operations.”

 Investing in Donor Retention

 Nonprofits are systematically under-investing in new donor acquisition and donor retention.
-That’s because resource development is often viewed as an overhead expense, not an investment.
+That’s because resource development is often viewed as an overhead expense not an investment.
+Learn how to calculate the ROI of donor acquisition and retention to support investment in development to address why your donors stop giving.